joshp123/gittips/README.md

 `git checkout branch` to switch branches.

-`git checkout` to reset your changes in a branch, for example if you had some bad
+`git checkout` to reset your changes in a branch, for example if you had some bad stuff in your working tree.

 Add the `-f` flag to force a checkout, for example to discard changes when switching between branches.

+You can also do `git checkout myfile.py` to checkout just one file.

 ### How do I make a new branch?

-`git checkout -b "newbranch"`
+`git checkout -b "newbranch"` This makes a new branch from the current working tree.

+If you want to make a new branch from another branch and you're not currently on it (e.g. create a new branch from master and you're checked out to some_featurebranch), then you can use `git checkout -b newbranch oldbranch`.

 ### If you have made some changes and aren't ready to commit them yet: